lynlevans/Customer_Rewards/README.md

     Unit tests are run to verify the validation and rewards calculation logic.
     Unit tests should avoid exercising pure SpringBoot infrastructure code such as JPA repositories or Pojos.
-    This functionality is the industry standard and deployed world-wide.
+    This Spring functionality is the industry standard and deployed world-wide.

-    Tests to exercise the Calculate Rewards Controller will be developed using a Postman suite, some are included here via the Postman export.
+    Tests to exercise the Calculate Rewards Controller will be developed using a Postman suite, some are included here via a Postman export.